bshall/hubert/README.md

 Download and extract the [LibriSpeech](https://www.openslr.org/12) corpus.
 The training script expects the following tree structure for the dataset directory:

-The training script expects the following tree structure for the dataset directory:

 ```
 │   lengths.json
 │